alexgleason/wagtailfontawesome/README.md

 Install
 -------
-This package is not yet available through pip.
-To use it now, clone the repo and run:

-    npm install && npm run build
+    pip install wagtailfontawesome

-Then copy the folder to your project and add `yourapp.wagtailfontawesome` to your installed apps.
+Then add `wagtailfontawesome` to your installed apps.

 Usage
 -----